omurphy27/woo-change-product-author/readme.txt

 	add_post_type_support( 'product', 'author' );
 }`

-However, for users who don't want to touch the functions.php file, I created this simple plugin.
+However, for users who don't want to touch the functions.php file, or would prefer a solution that is not restricted to a theme, I created this simple plugin.
 Just activate the plugin with WooCommerce also installed and you will be able to change the author of a product as if it were a standard post or page.

 == Installation ==